 View the CalPERS Open Enrollment page and visit the "Our Health Plans Online".
 "Health Program Publications", and the “Health Plan Chooser”.

-Inclusion of Acupuncture and Chiropractic benefits for all HMO plans.
+2. Inclusion of Acupuncture and Chiropractic benefits for the PERS/Cares, Choice, and Select Plans and all three Medicare Supplemental plans Choice/Care/Select plans.

-- Plans that don't currently offer Acupuncture or Chiropractic services will provide twenty (20) annual visits (combined) for these services, regardless of medical necessity, at the standard office visit copay level ($ 15.00) .
+a.
+Acupuncture or Chiropractic services will provide twenty (20) annual visits (combined) for these services, regardless of medical necessity, at the standard office visit copay level ($15).